 Almost 21 years ago, I quit my job to be a “stay-at-home mom” right after my first son was born.
-Economically it made sense, as my job at the time paid very little in comparison to infant day care costs, and emotionally I just wasn’t ready to leave my baby in the care of someone other than myself.
+Economically it made sense, as my job at the time paid very little compared to infant daycare costs, and emotionally I just wasn’t ready to leave my baby in the care of someone other than myself.

-By no means am I saying that a mother of infants and toddlers is easily replaceable by another warm body, but I am saying that as hard and complicated as I thought those early years to be, and as important as I thought it was for me to be home with them, in my personal opinion they pale in comparison to the need to be an at home mom when you have teenagers.
+By no means am I saying that a mother of infants and toddlers is easily replaceable by another warm body, but I am saying that as hard and complicated as I thought those early years to be and as important as I thought it was for me to be home with them, in my personal opinion they pale in comparison to the need to be an at home mom when you have teenagers.

-Since it’s common (sadly) for moms of teenagers to suffer in a parenting bubble and not talk about the difficulties of raising teens — at least not as easily as we talked about potty training and shoe tying, each and every time I let myself be vulnerable and express to others how mind numbingly hard it really is, I find my peers who are in the same boat to be overjoyed to hear that they’re not alone in the struggle.
+Since it’s common (sadly) for moms of teenagers to suffer in a parenting bubble and not talk about the difficulties of raising teens — at least not as easily as we talked about potty training and shoe tying, every time I let myself be vulnerable and express to others how mind-numbingly hard it is, I find my peers who are in the same boat to be overjoyed to hear that they’re not alone in the struggle.

-The reasons these moms of teens said they thought they needed to be home more now than at any other time is childhood, vary as widely as a teen’s hoodie collection.
-There were the very common reasons such as the overwhelming necessity to be their teen’s mode of transportation.
-This is not surprising seeing as how today’s teens are driving less and less (compared to generation’s past) as well as delaying getting their license, if at all.
+These moms of teens thought they needed to be home more now than at any other time in childhood vary as widely as a teen’s hoodie collection.
+There were common reasons, such as the overwhelming necessity to be their teen’s mode of transportation.
+This is not surprising, seeing as today’s teens are driving less and less (compared to past generations) and delaying getting their license, if at all.

-“Running my teens around to all their stuff is a full-time job in itself,” and “I feel better that it’s me driving them around, and they’re not driving with another teen driver,” were common responses.
+“Running my teens around to all their stuff is a full-time job in itself,” and “I feel better that it’s me driving them around, and they’re not driving with another teen driver” were common responses.

 Another common response was the fact moms felt that their teens needed them more on a deeply emotional and supportive level than their toddlers ever did.
-Toddler issues like tantrums and missed naps are generally solved quickly and easily, but the problems and potential issues today’s teens are facing are of much larger importance.
+Toddler issues like tantrums and missed naps are generally solved quickly and easily, but the problems and potential issues today’s teens face are much more important.

-The saying, “Little kids, little problems, big kids, big problems” rings no truer than during adolescence.
+The saying, “Little kids, little problems, big kids, big problems,” rings no truer than during adolescence.
 One mom nailed this opinion perfectly when she said,

 Teen years feel like they require more of me than younger years.
 It feels like there’s more at stake.
 I guess because they are learning to make their own choices.
 Plus, you have to be available when THEY want to talk.
 If you try to engage in conversation on YOUR schedule, their lips are sealed.